Dynamics of powerful radio galaxies: Introduction

-On the other hand, jets which suffer substantial entrainment (e.g. from stellar winds, \citealp{Perucho+2014, Wykes+2015}; or the interstellar medium, \citealp{Bicknell+1995}) will slow down to transsonic speeds (with respect to the internal lobe sound speed, of order 0.1c) and be disrupted.
-In this scenario, the jet momentum thrust is not important to the evolution of the lobe, and the role of the jet is to simply supply energy to the synchrotron-emitting lobe.
-The subsequent expansion of the lobes is determined by solving a set of fluid conservation equations; typically the lobes undergo an initial momentum-dominated supersonic phase, followed by an adiabatic-expansion driven coasting phase, and ultimately rising buoyantly in the later phases of evolution.
+\textls[10]{On the other hand, jets which suffer substantial entrainment (e.g., from stellar winds,~\citep{Perucho+2014, Wykes+2015} or the interstellar medium, \citep{Bicknell+1995}) will slow down to transsonic speeds (with respect to the internal lobe sound speed, of order 0.1c) and be disrupted.
+In this scenario, the jet momentum thrust is not important to the evolution of the lobe, and the role of the jet is simply to supply energy to the synchrotron-emitting lobe.
+The subsequent expansion of the lobes is determined by solving a set of fluid conservation equations; typically, the lobes undergo an initial momentum-dominated supersonic phase, followed by an adiabatic-expansion-driven coasting phase, and ultimately rising buoyantly in the later phases of evolution.}

-A large number of analytical and numerical models describing the evolution of AGN jets and lobes have been published since the first models were introduced over five decades ago.
+A large number of analytical and numerical models describing the evolution of active galactic nucleus (AGN) jets and lobes have been published since the first models were introduced over five decades ago.
 In this review, we summarise the different classes of lobed radio galaxy models, and provide a common framework to facilitate comparison both between the model classes and to more detailed hydrodynamic simulations.
-The dynamics of jetted \citeauthor{Fanaroff+1974} Type-I (FR-I) sources are not considered in this work; we refer the interested reader to the classical work of \citet{Bicknell+1995}.
+The dynamics of jetted Fanaroff and Riley~{\cite{Fanaroff+1974}} Type-I (FR-I) sources are not considered in this work; we refer the interested reader to the classical work of \citet{Bicknell+1995}.